-Counsel are expected to comply with the Federal Rules of Civil Procedure and all Local Rules concerning discovery.
+Discovery is governed by the Federal Rules of Civil Procedure and the applicable Local Rules.
 Whenever possible, the court expects counsel to resolve discovery disputes among themselves in a courteous, reasonable and professional manner.
 The court expects that counsel will adhere strictly to the Civility and Professionalism Guidelines (available on the Central District's website under Information for Attorneys > Attorney Admissions).